7 Best Ways to Vacation in Nantucket on a Budget

 For those of you who prefer flying to Nantucket, we recommend that you book a flight as early as possible, and also keep in mind that the prices can be 50% lower for flights in the mid-week rather than on the weekends.

-Once you are in Nantucket, you can travel via the regular and affordable shuttle bus services, which cost about $2 to $3, rent a car, rent a bike, take a cab or Uber, or enjoy the island by foot.
+Once you are in Nantucket, you can travel via the regular and affordable shuttle bus services, which cost about $2 to $3, rent a car, rent a bike, take a cab or Uber, or enjoy the island on foot.
 Thankfully, Nantucket has many walking paths and trails and is very bike-friendly.
 Plus, it is a relatively small island, so you can get to any point pretty easily and cheaply.

 2. Share a Rented House With Friends

 As mentioned earlier, one of the most significant expenses for vacationing in Nantucket is usually accommodation.
 Hotel prices can be crazy high, especially during the peak of the summer season.
-Fortunately, there are many houses and local residences which are available for short-term renting.
+Fortunately, there are many houses and local residences that are available for short-term renting.

 You can find an affordable and suitable vacation rental and even share it with friends, so you can save money and still have a great time in Nantucket.